tdw419/the-game-to-help-our-world/README.md

-# the-game-to-fix-our-world
-An open-source, collaborative mission to redesign our digital and physical world through creative tools, stewardship, and visual innovation

-Repository name:
-the-game-to-fix-our-world

-[x] README

-[ ] .gitignore (optional: Python or general)

-[ ] License (recommended: MIT, AGPL, or Creative Commons depending on your goals)

-README.md

 # The Game to Fix Our World

 **The Game to Fix Our World** is an open-source project that invites people to become co-creators in restoring, rebuilding, and reimagining the systems that shape our lives—both digital and physical.